 Martha is funny, bright and without guile.

-She is absolutely herself in her professional world, which she always puts before her personal life.
-She says what she thinks and doesn't dress it up in legal speak.
-This is really rare at the Bar.
+Martha lives for her career which always comes before her personal life.
+She says what she thinks and doesn't dress it up in legal speak which is rare at the Bar.
 Clients love her because her honesty and lack of self-importance is a breath of fresh air in Law-land.
-But her straightness sometimes gets her into trouble and she tends to rub the establishment up the wrong way.
-Not necessarily the best thing when you’ve only just got Silk.
+But her straight-talking sometimes gets her into trouble and she tends to rub the establishment up the wrong way.
+Not necessarily the best thing when you’re a Silk.